camel-tooling/vscode-camelk/docs/content/multiple-parameters.md

 When you've defined your Task, you can use one of two options to execute it:

 - call command from palette `Tasks: Run Task`.
 You will see the command listed with the label that you provided previously.
-- with the `Start Apache Camel Integration` command, pick the option `Use a predefined Task - useful for multi-attributes deployment`
+- with the `Deploy Integration with Apache Camel K` command, pick the option `Use a predefined Task - useful for multi-attributes deployment`

 After running the camel-k `Task`, a terminal will open where you can see the command used and any execution result.